Allergy Symptoms

 When the liver is over burdened, toxins build up and trigger an immune system reaction in effort to deal with the threat.
 Our immune system becomes overreactive and begins reacting to things that are not actually a threat (such as pollen, grass, or even foods).

-This is the beginning of seasonal allergies.
+This is the beginning of seasonal allergy symptoms.

 Bottom line: